-Sure, you can check the general condition of the car, plus the handling and brakes during the test drive, but without an oil dipstick, for instance, there's more of a reliance on a good service history and a lower mileage.
+Sure, you can check the general condition of the car, plus the handling and brakes during the test drive, but without an oil dipstick, for instance, you’ll want to check to see if the car has a comprehensive service history and how many miles it has done too.

 The good news is that EVs have fewer components than cars with combustion engines, so there’s less to go wrong.